-Anomaly IP-A is the westernmost of the three anomalies occurring mainly on the lines 0+00 (baseline) and 400S.
-It is one of the stronger anomalies with many of the readings over 30 msec.
-It appears to be striking northwesterly and is open to the northwest.
-The anomaly has a width of up to 200 m and minimum strike length of 225 m.
+Anomaly IP-A is the westernmost of the three anomalies occurring mainly on lines 100S, 200S, 300S and 400S.
+It is one of the stronger anomalies with many of the readings over 30 msec, but it averages at about 15 msec.
+It strikes in a northerly direction and is 400 meters long.
+It is possibly open to the north at depth as indicated on line 100S.
+The anomaly has a width of up to 200 meters at its widest (on line 400S), where it likely joins up with IP-B.

-IP-A, which undoubtedly reflects sulphides, correlates with a resistivity low and a broad magnetic low both of which are probably caused by Nicola sediments and possibly non-magnetic volcanics (that is, non-magnetic when compared to the nearby intrusives).
+IP-A, which undoubtedly reflects sulphides, as indicated above, correlates with a resistivity low and a broad magnetic low both of which are probably caused by Nicola sediments and possibly non-magnetic volcanics (that is, non-magnetic when compared to the nearby intrusives).
 The lows could also be caused by alteration and/or fracturing associated with the sulphides.

 The anomaly is probably part of the Chase showings, which are labeled Mineral Zones A and B by Wells (see Geology above), or are at least related to them.
 The Chase showings, according to Wells' maps, occur along the western boundary of IP-A. However, according to the description of the mineralization, it would appear that IP-A is reflecting mineralization that is different than that of Mineral Zones A and B. Mineral Zones A and B consist of base metal sulphides with some precious metal values occurring within a 1.5 m wide zone within limestone.
-However, the main part of IP-A appears to be reflecting mineralization that occurs over a much wider zone and to the east of the limestone unit within a different rock-type.
+However, the main part of IP-A appears to be reflecting mineralization that occurs over a much wider zone and to the east of the limestone unit within a different rock-type. (see Wells' report within the addendum)

 On line 400S, the eastern part of anomaly IP-A correlates with a resistivity high and occurs within the microdiorite intrusive.
 That is the resistivity high is obviously reflecting the intrusive.
 This part of the anomaly appears to be separate from the rest and it is therefore possible that it is actually the northern extension of anomaly IP-B which also correlates with an intrusive.
+There is further evidence for this in that the same effects of the nearby intrusive are present on line 300S, causing a localized resistivity and magnetic high that does not continue throughout the entire anomaly.
+It is possible therefore that anomaly IP-B is present on line 300S as well.

-However, the one piece of evidence that this may not be the case is that IP-A appears to be bounded to the south by an east-northeasterly to northeasterly-trending fault.
-It appears that all of IP-A occurs to the north of this fault and all of IP-B occurs to the south.
-This suggests, therefore, that the causative sources of the two anomalies are separate.
-On the baseline (line 0+00), the southern two-thirds of the anomaly occurs at depth suggesting the causative source of this part of IP-A does not surface.
+Further evidence that the sources may not be the same is that IP-A appears to be bounded to the south by an east-northeasterly to northeasterly-trending fault.
+It appears that all of IP-A occurs to the north of this fault and at least some of IP-B occurs to the south.
+Thus, the causative sources of the two anomalies appear to be different.

+On the baseline (line 0+00), the southern two-thirds of an anomaly occurs at depth.
+This anomaly could either be the extension of anomaly IP-A or IP-L, the latter of these, given the correspondingly high resistivity values, is more likely.